 Structures are destructible buildings.
 Each lane's structures must be destroyed sequentially, starting with the outermost.
-They take damage from basic attacks.
+They take damage from basic attacks and a few abilities.

 Turrets (towers): 3 of these guard each lane, firing powerful physical damage attacks at enemies who step in range.
-They attack minions before champions, but will switch focus if an enemy champion damages an ally who is within range.
-Damage increases with each attack against champions.
+They only attack enemy champions when no minions are in range, or if an enemy damages an ally champions within their range.
+Damage against champions increases with each subsequent attack.
 Their defenses increase if no enemy minions are present.
 Turrets provide true sight, meaning any Camouflaged or Invisible units in its vision range are revealed.

-- Inner (tier 2, middle): same as Outer, but provide regenerating shields for themselves and nearby allies.
+- Inner (tier 2, middle): same as Outer, but with more powerful attacks.

-- Inhibitor (tier 3) and Nexus: fire laser-like attacks which ignore enemies' armor and reduce their damage output.
+- Inhibitor (tier 3) and Nexus: fire laser-like attacks which ignore 75% of enemies' armor.
 These also regenerate their health.

 Inhibitors (inhibs): gem-like structures found at each base entrance.
 They do not attack, but are guarded by turrets.
 They take reduced damage from champions, regenerate health, and respawn 5 minutes after being destroyed.
 Respawn timers are shown as a colored ring (example).
 If an inhibitor is destroyed, the opposing team spawns extremely powerful minions in that lane.

 Nexus: large gem-like structures found close to the spawn platforms, guarded by two Nexus turrets.
 Destroy the enemy Nexus to win!

 Minions: spawn from the Nexus and march down the lanes.
-Starting at 1:30, a wave spawns every 30 seconds, each containing 6 minions (3 melee and 3 caster).
+Starting at 1:15 game time, a wave spawns every 30 seconds, each containing 6 minions (3 melee and 3 caster).
 Every third wave has a 7th, more powerful minion, known as a siege or cannon.
 Siege minions take 30% reduced damage from turrets, and are important allies.